Filing a Wrongful Death Claim for a Child’s Death

 Work with a Member of Draper Law Office to Pursue your Wrongful Death Claim

 When you lose a loved one in an accident, you have the right to file a wrongful death claim to pursue compensation for your resulting damages.
-To learn more about this process and what you can expect from it, contact Draper Law Office online or at 866-767-4711 today to schedule your free, no-obligation consultation in one of our three convenient office locations.
+To learn more about this process and what you can expect from it, contact Draper Law Office online or at 866-767-4711 today to schedule your free, no-obligation consultation in one of our two convenient office locations.